injoin/WP-Post-Attachments/wp-svn/trunk/readme.txt

-=== Plugin Name ===
+=== IJ Post Attachments ===
 Contributors: dookan
 Tags: images, attachments, intuitive
 Requires at least: 3.3.0
 Tested up to: 3.4.1
-Stable tag: 0.0.1b
+Stable tag: 0.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a simple WordPress plugin that will list the attachments of a post while editing it - no configuration needed!
+This is a simple plugin that will list the attachments of a post while editing it - no configuration needed!
 All post types are supported.

 == Description ==

-This is a simple WordPress plugin that will list the attachments of a post while editing it.
+This is a simple but useful plugin that will list the attachments of a post while editing it, in a more intuitive mode.
 You need no configuration, the list will be automatically shown for all post types.

 = Features =
 * Listing attachments of a post (no matter the attachment type - video, image, audio or anything else)